CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 ### Configure Terraform

-The Terraform configuration defaults to using an S3 bucket to store it's state, this must be updated to an S3 bucket on your account.
-You may create this S3 bucket in the AWS Console.
+The Terraform configuration defaults to using an S3 bucket to store it's state.
+You may create an S3 bucket in your account with the AWS Console and update the configuration or remove the S3 configuration to store state locally.

-Open `terraform_config.tf` and modify the following portion to match your S3 bucket, or remove it to store state locally.
+Open `terraform_config.tf` and modify the following portion to match your S3 bucket if you have created one.

 ```
   backend "s3" {